Kstewartm/Power-BI-Extract/PyPbitExtractor Package/README.md

 ****

 ## ✔ Package Description
-### PyPbitAutomator
+### PyPbitExtractor
-    - Created a python package for the given python script and published it on https://test.pypi.org/
+    - Created a python package for the given python script and published it on https://pypi.org/

 ### Package Usage
 ```
-- from PyPbitAutomator import Extractor
+- from PyPbitExtractor import Extractor
     - This command will install all the uninstalled required libraries used in script.
 - Extractor.api()
     - This command will prompt user for Open API Secret Key.